amachorro773-a11y/andymachorro.github.io/README.md

 - Maintained 100% precision in high-volume financial transactions and daily reconciliations, ensuring the integrity of store-level sales data.
 - Monitored real-time checkout bottlenecks and customer flow, providing actionable feedback to management to improve operational efficiency during peak hours.
 - Translated complex store policies and transactional data into clear, actionable solutions for 50+ customers daily to resolve recurring service issues

+## Certifications
+**Google Data Analytics (_Jan 2025_)**
+- Used full data analysis process (Ask, Prepare, Process, Analyze, Share, and Act) using SQL for querying and Tableau for interactive dashboarding.
+- Applied statistical analysis and data visualization to identify market trends and develop actionable, data-backed recommendations for organizational growth and revenue optimization.

 ## Projects
 Cyclistic: Data-Driven Strategies for Membership Growth